Battle of Fatagar

 The Battle of Fatagar (alternatively known as Nech Sar) was a reprisal conflict between the previous participants of the Ethiopian–Adal War.
 It was fought between the forces of the Adal Sultanate led by Nur ibn Mujahid, and the Ethiopian Empire under Emperor Gelawdewos.
 The Ethiopian Emperor was later killed by Adal forces in this battle.
-The Emperor's cousin Hamalmal simultaneously accomplished the Sack of Harar where he killed the Adalite Sultan Barakat ibn Umar Din, marking the end of the Walashma dynasty.

 Mohammed Hassen considers this battle a decisive defeat for the Ethiopian Empire.
 "Not only did Galawdewos' death produce terrible grief throughout the Christian land, it left the political scene uncertain and fluid.
 After this battle, this force was never able to regain its full strength and failed to win back an inch of land lost before 1559 to the pastoral Oromo."

 Background

 The de facto leader of Adal Bati del Wambara and widow of Ahmad ibn Ibrahim al-Ghazi had stipulated to Nur that she would solely marry him, if he were to cause the death of the emperor of Ethiopia.
 This achievement was necessary to pave the way for Nur in being acknowledged by the citizens of Harar, and the widow of Ahmed as the leader of Adal.